 Pickled White Onions

-Slice onions as thin as possible, I like to use the 1/8 inch setting on my mandolin.
-Place the onions in a glass far.
+- Slice onions as thin as possible, I like to use the 1/8 inch setting on my mandolin.
+Place the onions in a glass jar.
 In a small bowl combine white vinegar, sugar, salt, and warm water.
 Stir until the sugar and salt are dissolved.
+Pour liquid into the jar with onions.
 These should rest about 30 minutes for using.